Quotation Marks

 Punctuation Rules

-Comma and period always stay inside the quotation marks, dashes, hyphens, colons, and semi-colons almost always go outside the quotation marks.
+Comma and period are always placed inside the quotation marks, while dashes, hyphens, colons, and semi-colons are almost always placed outside the quotation marks.
 Question marks and exclamation marks can be either inside or outside the quotation marks.
-If they apply to the whole sentence then they must be outside the quotation marks.
+If they apply to the whole sentence, then they must be outside the quotation marks.
 For example:

 We said, "We want the phone number."